PennyLaneAI/pennylane/doc/introduction/compiling_circuits.rst

-In PennyLane, circuit cutting can be activated by positioning :class:`~.pennylane.WireCut` operators at the desired cut locations, and by decorating the QNode with the :func:`~.pennylane.transforms.cut_circuit` transform.
+In PennyLane, circuit cutting can be activated by positioning :class:`~.pennylane.WireCut` operators at the desired cut locations, and by decorating the QNode with the :func:`~.pennylane.cut_circuit` transform.

 The example below shows how a three-wire circuit can be run on a two-wire device: